 Families will definitely appreciate the Alan Bible Visitor’s Center, located on the way to the Hoover Dam near Boulder City.
 The visitor’s center has a small, but jam-packed interactive museum with animals and history of the area that provided lots of information about how Lake Mead came to be.

 After touring the visitor’s center, I cannot recommend taking the Historic Railroad Trail enough.
 This multi-use, gravel trail offers hikers and cyclists the opportunity to travel the same path as the supplies used to build the Hoover Dam.

 Kids will love hiking through the tunnels blasted into the side of the mountain to make way for the train.
 Adults will enjoy the sweeping views of Lake Mead and the low incline of the trail.
 The trail is suitable for jogging strollers, making this a nice option for families with young children.

 Trekaroo Tip: Print out the Junior Ranger Packet at home so that as you explore, you can fill in the pages before hitting up the Visitor’s Center.

 Just 30 minutes from Las Vegas, Hoover Dam is a must-see.
 This feat of engineering and architecture astonished me, especially given the time period in which it was built.

-There were several displays explaining how the bridge and the dam were built.
-And, what really made my kids’ day was the ability to stand in two states at once as the state line between Nevada and Arizona is located in the middle of the bridge.
+Definitely make time to walk across the bypass bridge.
+The pedestrian section is closed off from the cars, and there are several displays explaining how the bridge and the dam were built.
+Plus, you get the chance to stand in two states at once as the state line between Nevada and Arizona is located in the middle of the bridge.

 Planning a road trip through Nevada?
 Check out our Top 10 Things for Families to do in Nevada.